The day before

 - After 2 weeks, scramble the cheeses into little pieces (just like when you scramble tofu) into a clean bowl.

-- Lay strips of parchment paper in springform pans and fill each pan with the scramble cheese, without pressing too much.
+- Lay strips of parchment paper in springform pans and fill each pan with the scrambled cheese, without pressing too much.
 This step is important to create holes inside the cheese, the mold needs to be in contact with air to grow.
+You can remove the cheeses from the springform pans right after shaping them.
 Place the cheeses on the baking sheet, cover with plastic box and place in the refrigerator.

 - After a total of 5 weeks, the inside and the outside of your cheeses will be covered with blue mold.
 They will be ready to eat!